Madrid in December: Your Guide to a Perfect Winter Trip in the Spanish Capital

 Sure, evenings are pretty cold this time of year (2-3°C), but that doesn’t stop the tireless Madrileños from filling the streets of downtown to enjoy the sparkling decorations, browse the Mercadillos de Navidad (Christmas Markets), and nibble on warm tapas at heated patios festooned with fairy lights.

-From sparkling holiday light displays to seasonal theater shows, we have handpicked the best experiences in Madrid this December:
+From sparkling holiday light displays to seasonal theater shows, we have handpicked the best things to do in Madrid this December:

 Go Window Shopping in Barrio de Salamanca